article banner

 Preparation of transfer pricing documentation

-• There is no statutory requirement for taxpayers to prepare transfer pricing documentation, however as noted above, the burden of proof is on the taxpayer to demonstrate that consideration is consistent with the arm’s length principle.
-Therefore, the Inland Revenue expects that taxpayers prepare some form of documentation in order to record how their transfer prices have been determined and how they apply the above principle, with the level of detail dependent upon the transfer pricing tax at risk.
+• There is no statutory requirement for taxpayers to prepare transfer pricing documentation.
+However, the burden of proof is on the taxpayer to demonstrate that their transfer prices (and main terms agreed on their cross border associated party arrangements) align with the arm’s length principle.
+Inland Revenue expects taxpayers to document how their transfer prices have been determined, with the level of detail depending on the transfer pricing tax at risk.

-• However, taxpayers who fail to prepare documentation in line with legislation and guidelines expose the taxpayer to penalties if the tax authority takes exception to the pricing implemented.
+• Taxpayers who fail to prepare documentation in line with legislation and guidelines are exposed to penalties (in addition to any resulting tax adjustments) if the tax authority disputes the pricing.

-• If documentation inadequately explains why a taxpayer’s transfer prices are considered to be consistent with the arm’s length principle, the IRD are more likely to audit these taxpayers in detail.
-A lack of adequate documentation may make it difficult for the company to rebut an alternative arm’s length transfer price proposed by the tax authority.
+• If documentation inadequately explains why a taxpayer’s cross border associated party transactions are consistent with the arm’s length principle, the IRD is more likely to conduct a detailed audit.
+A lack of adequate documentation may make it difficult for the taxpayer to rebut an alternative arm’s length transfer price proposed by the tax authority.

-• Taxpayers are required to provide documentation on request, this may occur as part of an IRD risk review or audit.
+• Taxpayers are required to provide documentation on request, which may occur as part of an IRD risk review or audit.

 Master and New Zealand local file

-• In the IRD’s opinion, good documentation includes background to the company, industry analysis, analysis of functions, risks and assets, outline the key intercompany transactions under analysis, a discussion on efforts to find internal comparable, reasoning on the best pricing methods available, full details of the comparable search and analysis etc.
+• According to IRD guidance, good documentation should include company background, industry analysis, analysis of functions, risks and assets, key intercompany transactions, efforts to find internal comparables, reasoning for the best pricing methods, and details of the comparable search and analysis.

-• In NZ business records are required to be kept for a period of seven years after the end of the income year to which they relate, so transfer pricing documentation should be kept for this period.
+• In NZ, business records must be kept for five years after the end of the income year they relate to, and for seven years in case of a dispute.

 Some risk factors for challenge